MariannBea/MariannBea.github.io/_pages/about.md

 ##### Computer Architecture and Operating Systems

-In this course, I learned how the components of a computer work together.
-I used what I learned in this course to inform my decision making when I bought a new computer, and my husband needed a new phone.
-I demonstrated what I learned through an exam.
+This was one of the most immediately practical courses I took.
+Shortly after completing this course, I was able to apply what I learned when buying a new computer and advising my husband on which phone best met his needs.
+In this course, I learned about how the various componenets of a computer, including the CPU, bus, RAM, ROM and secondary memory work individually and together.
+I learned about the different ways each of these components can be designed, ways of managing their resources and how to design systems to prevent the loss of valuable data.
+In addition, I learned about how choices must be made between speed, complexity, cost, energy-use and heat-production when designing computers to meet the needs of specific users.
+I also learned about how the basics of computer networking and the architecture used in it.

 ##### Computer and Mobile Networks

 In this course, I learned about how networks work.
-I also learned about how people can use networks for nefarious purposes and ways to increase data security over networks.
+I learned about different types of networks and common protocols for transmitting data over them. also learned about how people can use networks for nefarious purposes and ways to increase data security over networks.
 I demonstrated what I learned through creating Server and Client programs using Java.
 The programs simulated the stop-and-wait and Go-Back-N protocols.

 ##### Research Methods